FJ524/React-Native-Web-Integration-Starte/README.md

 # react-native-web-workspace

-An minimum boilerplate that has configured a native app running also on the web in the same monorepo.
-For a thorough discussion, please read the following blog post about developing [a cross platform app with react in a monorepo](https://blog.hellojs.org/a-cross-platform-app-with-react-in-a-monorepo-9c6aa6aed818)

 > This has been done as an experiment and it is in an early stage, comments and feedback welcome!